 “For what profit is it to a man if he gains the whole world, and is himself destroyed or lost?”
 (Luke 9:25).

-WHAT WE WILL LOSE.
+What we will lose.
 To say no to God’s offer of pardon would mean throwing away everything we were created to enjoy.
 It would mean losing everything “life” was ever meant to be.
-And far worse than every other loss, it would mean losing our Creator Himself.
-Eternity would be the unending learning of our losses.
+And far worse than every other loss, it would mean losing our Creator Himself — agonizing over what we had lost, forever and ever.

 No greater tragedy is thinkable.
 “For what profit is it to a man if he gains the whole world, and is himself destroyed or lost?”